jealdana/Learning-Jupyter/README.md

 In this notebook I'll explain the basic features that Jupyter (iPython) notebooks have.
 This will be an introduction for the next steps on the documentation of scientific publications.

-# Why do I recommend to explore Jupyter?
+# Why is it worth it to explore Jupyter?

 If you need to **explain step by step your code** or you want to ensure that every piece/block of code follows the business logic or the purpose of the general idea you need tools that make you life easier and that's why Jupyter is one tool that can do it.
 It supports [**more than 40 programming languages**][languages] included *Python, R, Java, Matlab*, etc..
 Also this tool will teach you an intuitive sintax (Markdown) for scientific documentation and it will create webpages of that content for you.
 So you can have your **notebooks**, **publish** them and **increase your exposure** around the world.